Random Assignment of Indivisible Goods under Constraints: Impossibility Results

 \subsection{Identical preferences}

 We first consider the case where the preferences are identical.
-We demonstrate that an sd-efficient and sd-envy-free assignment must exist if the constraints are matroids (Theorem~\ref{thm:n-mat-het-id}), but such an assignment may not exist in general.
+We have demonstrated that, if the constraints are matroids, then an sd-efficient and sd-envy-free lottery assignment must exist (Theorem~\ref{thm:n-mat-het-id}).
+However, this is not true for general hereditary constraints.